AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 The text processing using the gpt-4o model is consistent with the basic usage content mentioned above.
 Below, we will briefly introduce how to use the model's image processing capabilities.

-The image processing capability of the gpt-4o model is mainly achieved by adding a `type` field based on the original `content` content.
-This field indicates whether the uploaded content is text or an image, allowing the use of the gpt-4o model's image processing capabilities.
-Below, we will mainly discuss how to call this functionality using both Curl and Python.
+The image processing capability of the gpt-4o model is mainly achieved by adding a `type` field to the original `content`, which indicates whether the uploaded content is text or an image, thus utilizing the image processing capabilities of the gpt-4o model.
+The following mainly discusses how to call this function using both Curl and Python.

 - Curl script method